maybleMyers/H1111/README.md

 ## changlog
 4/29/2025
-    Add initial preview support to the wanX-i2v tab.
+    Add initial preview support to the wanX-i2v tab based.
 If you want to use them use the preview branch.
+Thanks to Sarania (https://github.com/Sarania/musubi-tuner)
     Wan2.1-Fun-V1.1-14B-InP-FP16.safetensors is available at https://huggingface.co/maybleMyers/wan_files_for_h1111
+    Fix bug in hunyuan-t2v not loading lora.
 4/26/2025
     Add SkyReels-V2-I2V-14B-720P-FP16.safetensors to supported models.
     Added alot better options for Framepack including working sectional images, Thanks to kohya!